Davidster/SOEN341Project/documentation/userstories.md

 	* To do: (Nick, 2 weeks) Create php mixed with MySQL queueries to allow a TA to divide a class into groups and populate the project

-	* To do: (Someone, 2 weeks) Create UI element to be used to divide students into groups
+	* To do: (Sai-Shan, 2 weeks) Create UI element to be used to divide students into groups